Build a WordPress website (Linux)

 sudo nginx -t

-4. Restart Nginx for the configuration to take effect.
+4. Restart Nginx to apply the configuration.

 sudo systemctl restart nginx

-Step 5: Install WordPress and log in
+Step 5: Install and log in to WordPress

 Next steps

-Manage files via FTP
+Manage files with FTP

 Point your domain name to the public IP address of your ECS instance.